Skip to content

 Student can join the internship programmes and exchange programmes organised by the University.

-Apart from University’s programmes, some of our Departments offer programme-orientated Internship to their students, such as Creative and Professional Writing Programme offers writing internship to their students.
+Apart from University’s programmes, some programmes offer Internship to their students, such as Creative and Professional Writing Programme offers writing internship to their students.

-In addition to the internship and exchange programmes, some of our Departments will organise study tours to broaden students’ horizons.
+In addition to the internship and exchange programmes, some Programmes will organise study tours to broaden students’ horizons.
 For example, Humanities Programme has organised summer study tours to Tsinghua University and Shaanxi Normal University, etc.

 Career Opportunities